Perry-Institute/ReefShape/README.md

 These scripts are under active development - we recommend checking periodically to download the latest version.
 If you are having trouble using any of the scripts, email me at wgreene@perryinstitute.org and I'll get back to you as soon as I can.

-### Basics
+## ReefShape Software
 This repo is set up with a few important resources (this readme, scalebar example, georeferencing example, & data collection cheat sheet) in the root folder, and a folder called ReefShape_scripts that contains the script collection.
-It is designed to be downloaded in its entirety with the Code --> Download ZIP button.
+For installation, the repo is designed to be downloaded in its entirety with the Code --> Download ZIP button.

 ### Installation
-To install the ReefShape scripts, you just need to download this repo and unzip it into a location of your choice.
+To install the ReefShape scripts, you first need to download this repo and unzip it into a location of your choice.
 The contents of the ReefShape_scripts folder should then be copied into the Metashape scripts directory.
-When properly installed, a custom ReefShape menu bar item containing all scripts will appear automatically each time you start Metashape.
+When properly installed, a custom ReefShape menu bar item containing buttons for the scripts will appear automatically each time you start Metashape.
 The location of the scripts folder varies on Mac vs PC:

 Windows: C:\Users\[YOUR USERNAME]\AppData\Local\Agisoft\Metashape Pro\scripts